-Athletes are capable of amazing feats when given the proper support in the right environment - the human body is highly adaptable.
-Our program is based on a series of subtle progressions that allow the athlete to consistently elevate themselves to the next level.
+All of our training programs are based on a series of subtle progressions that allow the athlete to consistently elevate themselves to the next level.
 Taking a long-term approach generates consistent and progressive performances.

 Coach: Jeff Scull, B.Sc., M.A.

 Jeff grew up in Niagara where he enjoyed an illustrious high school cross country running and track & field career winning multiple Ofsaa medals and securing a full ride scholarship to Syracuse University where he studied Nutrition.
 Following his studies, Jeff went on to represent Team Canada in Cross Country running at the 2006 World Championships in Japan.
 Shortly after, Jeff transitioned to the sport of triathlon and spent two years training and competing as a member of Triathlon Canada’s regional training centre in Guelph.
 Jeff has now completed his Master's in Applied Health Science at Brock University where he interviewed professional triathlon coaches on their motivational strategies.
-This research has provided the framework on which Edge Triathlon has been built.
+This research provided the framework on which EDGE TRIATHLON was built.

 Coach: Kyle Jones, Olympian